objectionary/jeo-maven-plugin/README.md

 ## Full List of Jeo Objects

-During decompilation, the `jeo-maven-plugin` creates a set of objects representing bytecode primitives.
+During disassembly, the `jeo-maven-plugin` creates a set of objects representing bytecode primitives.
 These objects provide a way to handle various aspects of Java bytecode.
 Below is the full list of these objects, grouped by category: